techmyth/techmyth.github.io/content/posts/homelab-automated-vmware-infras-doc.en.md

     - VMware
 ---

 In this blog I will be talking about how to automate the creation of documentation reports of our virtual infrastructure.
-There are several commercial solutions to generate this type of report but I will be talking about [**“As Built Report”**](https://www.asbuiltreport.com/) a free tool that uses powershell as a base to build the reports.
+There are several commercial solutions to generate this type of report but I will be talking about [`As Built Report`](https://www.asbuiltreport.com/) a free tool that uses powershell as a base to build the reports.

-The “As Built Report” tool uses the VMware.PowerCLI modules that we explained previously in our blog.
-If you want to know more about PowerCLI follow this link [**here**](http://192.168.7.40/2021/06/05/how-to-install-and-use-powercli-on-archlinux/).
-An important fact about “As Built Report” is that it is not only used to generate reports on VMware but also supports the following products:
+The `As Built Report` tool uses the VMware.PowerCLI modules that we explained previously in our blog.
+If you want to know more about PowerCLI follow this link [`here`](http://192.168.7.40/2021/06/05/how-to-install-and-use-powercli-on-archlinux/).
+An important fact about `As Built Report` is that it is not only used to generate reports on VMware but also supports the following products:

 - VMware vSphere, NSX & SRM
 - Cisco UCS Manager